dmolitor/jetty/README.md

 ### Using packages

-You can use any package in the child R process, with the major caveat that the package must be installed in the Docker container.
+You can use any package in the child R process, with the caveat that the package must be installed in the Docker container.
 While it’s recommended to refer to it explicitly with the `::` operator, the code snippet can also call `library()` or `require()` and will work fine.
-For example, the following code snippets should be identical:
+For example, the following code snippets both work equally well:

 ``` r
 jetty::run(